gdsbook/book/notebooks/09_spatial_inequality.md

 1. Why is the study of regional income inequality important?
 In what ways is the study of regional income inequality different from the study of personal income inequality?

-2. Given that the Theil and Gini statistics appear to have similar time paths, why would a researcher choose to use both measures when analysing the dynamics of regional disparities?
+2. Given that the Theil and Gini statistics appear to have similar time paths, why would a researcher choose to use both measures when analyzing the dynamics of regional disparities?
 Why not just one one or the other?

 3. What aspects of a regional income distribution are not captured by a Theil or Gini coefficient?
 Why are these omissions important, and what approaches might be used to address these limitations?

-4. How might the measure of interregional income inequality be affected by the choice of the regionalization scheme (i.e., how the different spatial units are grouped to form regions)?
+4. How might the measure of inter-regional income inequality be affected by the choice of the regionalization scheme (i.e., how the different spatial units are grouped to form regions)?

 5. What is the relationship between spatial income inequality and the spatial dependence of regional incomes?